hnsdev/hnsdev/README.md

 ### Hi there! 👋

-📚 I'm a Data Science researcher and new graduate from MCS department.
+📚 I'm a Data Analysis & Science enthusiast - New graduate from MCS department.

 ### What I'm currently learning: